Santa Claus, Indiana founded by John and Dora Hanning

 Thus one Christmas Eve, 140 years ago tonight, because of some bells that nobody’s ever been able to trace, the little nameless town received its name: Santa Claus, Indiana; and it is so named to this day.
 The population no longer numbers in the dozens–there are 1,200 residents now.
 And in a sense you might say that there are 12-hundred-and-one.
 For each and every Christmas season, hundreds of thousands of letters arrive in the town’s post office.
 Letters come from all over the world with but a single name inscribed upon them.
 The inscriptions are often scrawled in crayon, but the letters are sent in utmost sincerity.
 Of course, you know what the name is on all those envelopes, and you know why those letters arrive where they do ’cause, well, because you know The Rest of the Story.

-The first Post Office in the town of Santa Claus, built 1856.
+The first post office in the town of Santa Claus, built 1856:

 Santa Claus, Indiana today

-Christmas Lake Village now sits where the large lower right Hanning property in orange was on this overlay of their properties onto Google Maps above.
 “Christmas Lake Village is a family oriented gated community located in southern Indiana, on the south side of the small town of Santa Claus, Indiana.
 The community includes over 879 homes, with three lakes available to home and lot owners and their guests only.
 Christmas Lake, the largest lake at 200 acres, is a sports lake, with fishing, swimming, skiing, tubing and sailing.”

 The tiny town that wrote letters back to children has evolved into a huge amusement park centered around everything Christmas.

-Can you believe it: Robert L. Ripley, of Believe It Or Not fame, poses beside what was believed to be the largest Christmas card in the world on Dec.
-23, 1931.
-At any rate, it was the largest card to clear Uncle Sam’s post office, and was mailed from Santa Claus, Indiana.
-From that point forward, the Santa Claus Post Office would be known worldwide as Santa’s Post Office and was often crushed with enormous amounts of mail coming to the jolly ‘ol elf.
-It took an army of volunteers spearheaded by Santa Jim Yellig to help Martin dig out from all those letters, ensuring each and every one got a letter back.
-Nearly 100 years later, the tradition of townspeople and now Santa’s Elves helping answer thousands of letters to Santa from around the globe carries on today.
+From that point forward, the Santa Claus Post Office would be known worldwide as Santa’s Post Office and was often crushed with enormous amounts of mail.
+It took an army of volunteers spearheaded by Santa Jim Yellig to ensure each and every one got a letter back.
+To this day, the tradition of townspeople and volunteers helping answer thousands of letters to Santa from around the globe carries on today.